Peak oil: Possible mitigation

 An economic theory that has been proposed as a remedy is the introduction of a steady state economy.
 Such a system could include a tax shifting from income to depleting natural resources (and pollution), as well as the limitation of advertising that stimulates demand and population growth.
 It could also include the institution of policies that move away from globalization and toward localization to conserve energy resources, provide local jobs, and maintain local decision-making authority.
 Zoning policies could be adjusted to promote resource conservation and eliminate sprawl.

-Since aviation relies mainly on jet fuels derived from crude oil, commercial aviation has been predicted to go into decline with the global oil production.

-Mitigation

-To avoid the serious social and economic implications a global decline in oil production could entail, the Hirsch report emphasized the need to find alternatives, at least ten to twenty years before the peak, and to phase out the use of petroleum over that time.
-This was similar to a plan proposed for Sweden that same year.
-Such mitigation could include energy conservation, fuel substitution, and the use of unconventional oil.
-The timing of mitigation responses is critical.
-Premature initiation would be undesirable, but if initiated too late could be more costly and have more negative economic consequences.